yilinxia/visual_programming_blog/README.md

 Aim to instruct people build a makecode platform and custormize their own blocks, the content on this page is based on the exsited document including microsoft official documnet on [Makecode](https://makecode.com/docs) and tutorials of serveral platforms.
 PS: There might be some differences from the original ones since some code did not work for me through the process.

 ## Makecode General Information
 Microsoft Makecode is based on the open source project [Microsoft Programming Experience Toolkit(PXT)](https://github.com/Microsoft/pxt).
-Microsoft Makecode is the name in the user-facing editors (hereinafter called the 'platform'), ```PXT``` is used in all the GitHub sources.
+Microsoft Makecode is the name in the user-facing editors (hereinafter called the 'platform' or 'target'), ```PXT``` is used in all the GitHub sources.

 ![General Information of Makecode](https://github.com/YilinXia/Makecode/blob/master/Picture/General%20Information.png)

-**1. Platform (User-Facing)** Composed of homepage, simulator, blocks console, and javascript console.User can use blocks or javascript to design their own code and workflow and the result will show within simulator area simultaneously</br></br>
+**1. Platform (User-Facing)** Composed of homepage, simulator, blocks console, and javascript console.User can use blocks or javascript to design their own code and workflow and the result will show within simulator area simultaneously.</br></br>
 Many platforms programmed by makecode have existed and each of them has its own tutorials.
-(Including the block features, applications in reality and examples)
+(Including the block features, applications in reality and examples).

 | Platform Name          |Description       | Homepage                                          | Tutorial              |Github
 | -------------------    |:-------------    |:-------------                                     | :-----                |:-----